smarie/python-valid8/docs/examples/example5.md

     v.alid = len(missing) == 0
 ```

- * or with a "failure raising" approach, less compact but with more explicit error messages:
+ * or with a "failure raising" approach, less compact (and not really more explicit error messages):

 ```python
 from valid8 import validation